viitormasc/SaaS-Subscription-Auth-Starter-Kit/README.md

-# 🚀 Full Stack SaaS Starter Kit
+#  Full Stack SaaS Starter Kit

-> **A production-ready SaaS starter kit with authentication, payments, and email integration.
-Focus on building your product, not the infrastructure.**
+> **A production-ready SaaS starter kit with authentication(google and local),subscription payments (stripe), and email integration(to recovery account, change passwords and confirm real account), google recaptcha and much more!
+Focus on building your product, and use this repo to make a faster app ready for prod!**

-## 🎥 Demo Video
+##  Demo Video

 https://youtu.be/Hf3J6HceH1o